Ayuremi/md5/PRESENTATION.md

 Let's say you're logging on to your email.
 After you type in your email you (hopefully) need to type in your password.
 ![Logging in example](https://github.com/Stuycs-K/final-project-09-gao-rachel-ciu-nathaniel/blob/main/pictures/Logging%20in.png)

-Now google or whatever service you use for emails has to verify that you have
+Now google or whatever service you use for emails has to verify that you have typed the right password.